 The current stock status determination is based on the 2018 Atlantic Striped Bass Benchmark Stock Assessment (NEFSC 2019).
-The results of the 2018 benchmark indicate that the Atlantic striped bass stock is overfished and overfishing is occurring.
-Female SSB in 2017 was estimated at 68,576 metric tons (151 million pounds), which is below the female SSB threshold of 91,436 metric tons (202 million pounds) (Figure 6).
-Total fishing mortality in 2017 was estimated at 0.31, which is above the fishing mortality threshold of 0.24 (Figure 7).
+The results of the 2018 Benchmark Stock Assessment indicate that the Atlantic striped bass stock is overfished and overfishing is occurring (Figures 3-4).
+Female SSB in 2017 was estimated at 68,576 metric tons (151 million pounds), which is below the female SSB threshold of 91,436 metric tons (202 million pounds) (Figure 3).
+Total F in 2017 was estimated at 0.31, which is above the F threshold of 0.24 (Figure 4).
 The reference points currently used for management are based on stock conditions in 1995, the year the stock was declared rebuilt.
-The biomass threshold is the level of female SSB in 1995, the biomass target is 125% of the threshold, and the fishing mortality threshold and target are the levels of fishing mortality projected to achieve the biomass reference points over the long-term, respectively.
+The biomass threshold is the level of female SSB in 1995, the biomass target is 125% of the threshold, and the F threshold and target are the levels of F projected to achieve the biomass reference points over the long-term, respectively.
 The specific values of these reference points change when the time series of female SSB is updated with each iteration of the stock assessment model.